towersvault/shinpokered/README.md

 - Fixed trainer escape glitch via blacking out from a wild battle
 - Hard mode no longer gives an exp bonus
 - Fixed inaccurate text when getting the rock slide TM
+- Fixed an issue where the counter for the Disable effect had the wrong distribution if the target was slower

 #Bugfixes